 This is one of the best perks of living alone, introvert or not.
 With an apartment full of people, you never really have alone time.
 Sure, you have your own room, if you’re lucky, but the flat will always be busy.
 Gone are the days of your roommates using your towels, or barging into your room when you were cramming for your exam the night before.
 Since you don’t have to share a space, you can be sure that your personal space is always respected!
 If you live alone, you can choose when you invite friends over and when they leave.
 Hello, peace and quiet.

 No longer do you have to compromise about which sofa you want or if that Star Wars poster is too much (it never is).
-As one of the reasons for living alone, you can choose exactly what you want to put in your space.
-If you want neon green sofas, go for it, and you can choose exactly what kitchen appliances you want for your new student pad.
+One of the perks of living alone is that you can choose exactly what you want to put in your space.
+If you want neon green sofas, go for it.
+You can choose exactly what kitchen appliances you want for your new student pad.

 To clean or not to clean